bluescarni/mppp/doc/real.rst

    * :math:`\frac{x}{2^n}` (``div_2`` variants).

    The precision of the result will be equal to the precision of *x*.
-   The computation will be exact (that is, no rounding takes place).

    :param rop: the return value.
    :param x: the operand.